In the hierarchy of relationships, friendships are at the bottom. Romantic partners, parents, children—all these come first.

-“The fact that Tommy, who I knew when I was five, is still on my Facebook feed is bizarre to me,” Langan says.
+“The fact that Tommy, who I knew when I was 5, is still on my Facebook feed is bizarre to me,” Langan says.
 “I don’t have any connection to Tommy’s current life, and going back 25 years ago, I wouldn’t.
 Tommy would be a memory to me.
 Like, I seriously have not seen Tommy in 35 years.
 Why would I care that Tommy’s son just got accepted to Notre Dame?
 Yay for him!
 He’s relatively a stranger to me.
 But in the current era of mediated relationships, those relationships never have to time out.”

 A commemorative friend is not someone you expect to hear from, or see, maybe ever again.
 But they were important to you at an earlier time in your life, and you think of them fondly for that reason, and still consider them a friend.

 Facebook makes things weird by keeping these friends continually in your peripheral vision.
 It violates what I’ll call the camp-friend rule of commemorative friendships: No matter how close you were with your best friend from summer camp, it is always awkward to try to stay in touch when school starts again.
-Because your camp self is not your school self, and it dilutes the magic of the memory a little to try to attempt a pale imitation at what you had.
+Because your camp self is not your school self, and it dilutes the magic of the memory a little to try to attempt a pale imitation of what you had.

-The same goes for friends you only see online.
+The same goes for friends you see only online.
 If you never see your friends in person, you’re not really sharing experiences so much as just keeping each other updated on your separate lives.
 It becomes a relationship based on storytelling rather than shared living—not bad, just not the same.

 * * *

 “This is one thing I really want to tell you,” Rawlins says.
 “Friendships are always susceptible to circumstances.
 If you think of all the things we have to do—we have to work, we have to take care of our kids, or our parents—friends choose to do things for each other, so we can put them off.
-They fall through the cracks.”
+They fall through the cracks.

-After young adulthood, he says, the reasons that friends stop being friends are usually circumstantial—due to things outside the relationship itself.
+After young adulthood, he says, the reasons that friends stop being friends are usually circumstantial—due to things outside of the relationship itself.
 One of the findings from Langan’s “friendship rules” study was that “adults feel the need to be more polite in their friendships,” she says.
-“We don't feel like, in adulthood, we can demand very much of our friends.
-It's unfair, they've got other stuff going on.
+“We don’t feel like, in adulthood, we can demand very much of our friends.
+It’s unfair; they’ve got other stuff going on.
 So we stop expecting as much, which to me is kind of a sad thing, that we walk away from that.”
 For the sake of being polite.